Jones8683/Jones8683/README.md

-Hi ! 👋 My name is Jones Jankovic
+Hi! 👋 My name is Jones Jankovic
 ======================================================================================================================================

 I have experience in various coding languages, design, and development 🔭